Call For Papers

 FLAIRS will not accept any paper which, at the time of submission, is under review for or has already been published or accepted for publication in a journal or another conference.
 Authors are also required not to submit their papers elsewhere during FLAIRS's review period.
 These restrictions apply only to journals and conferences, not to workshops and similar specialized presentations with a limited audience and without archival proceedings.
 Authors will be required to confirm that their submissions conform to these requirements at the time of submission.

-The proceedings of FLAIRS-37 will be published by Florida Online Journals (https://journals.flvc.org/) which is indexed in DBLP and Scopus.
+The proceedings of FLAIRS-37 are published by Florida Online Journals (https://journals.flvc.org/), which is indexed in DBLP and Scopus.
 Authors are expected to make a reasonable effort to address reviewers’ comments prior to the submission of the camera-ready paper.
 Where such expectations have been flouted, actions may be taken to preserve the quality of the conference and the expectations of conference goers.
 In order for a paper to be published in the proceedings, all accepted papers (full, short and poster) must be accompanied by at least one AUTHOR REGISTRATION.
 It is also expected that at least one of the authors will attend the conference to present their work.
 A single author may have up to a maximum of two papers per AUTHOR REGISTRATION.
 Author names may be changed or re-ordered after reviewing; however, for budgetary reasons, registration fees will be based on the details at the time of submission and review.

 Paper submission is a two-step process.
 First, the paper abstract must be registered in EasyChair by the Paper abstract submission deadline.
 Then, the full paper in PDF is due by the Paper submission deadline.
 Without registering an abstract on time, it will not be possible to submit the paper later.